Generating MCMC proposals by randomly rotating the regular simplex: Simplified acceptance probabilities

-\item Set $\TTheta^{(s+1)} = \TTheta^*_{p}$. \end{enumerate} This transition rule rarely leaves the target distribution invariant.
-We require a further sufficient condition to guarantee that $\pi(\TTheta)$ is a stationary distribution for our Markov chain. \begin{prop}[\citet{tjelmeland2004using}] The Markov chain with the above transition rule maintains detailed balance with respect to the target distribution $\pi(\TTheta)$ if $q(\cdot,\cdot)$ satisfies
+\item Set $\TTheta^{(s+1)} = \TTheta^*_{p}$. \end{enumerate} This transition rule uses a modified acceptance probability (\ref{eq:probsTjel}) that does not include the proposal density terms.
+As such, it rarely leaves the target distribution invariant.
+We require a further sufficient condition to guarantee that $\pi(\TTheta)$ is a stationary distribution for our Markov chain. \begin{prop}[\citealt{tjelmeland2004using}] The Markov chain with the above transition rule maintains detailed balance with respect to the target distribution $\pi(\TTheta)$ if $q(\cdot,\cdot)$ satisfies